fenok/react-router-typesafe-routes/README.md

 -   The solution described at [Type-Safe Usage of React Router](https://dev.to/0916dhkim/type-safe-usage-of-react-router-5c44) only cares about path params.

 -   There is also [type-route](https://www.npmjs.com/package/type-route), but it's still in beta.
+It's also a separate routing library.